Case Interview Practice

 How to solve

-To tackle a profitability case, start by clarifying the problem.
-Ask questions to understand the context and gather necessary data.
-Break down the problem into manageable components, focusing on revenue and costs.
-Use a structured approach to analyze each aspect systematically.
+To solve a profitability case, start by clarifying the problem.
+Ask questions to understand the context and specifics of the case.
+Break down the problem into components: revenue and costs.
+Analyze each component to identify potential issues.

 • Identify revenue streams and their trends.

-• Analyze cost structures, including fixed and variable costs.
+• Examine cost structures, including fixed and variable costs.

 • Consider external factors affecting profitability, such as market trends.

-• Use a hypothesis-driven approach to guide your analysis.
+• Use a structured approach, like the Profitability Framework, to guide your analysis.

 Framework adaptation examples